lever/postings-api/README.md

 The API is modeled off our hosted jobs form.
 Required fields and url fields can be customized per account.
 To determine what the job form looks like, look at any job application form for your account on jobs.lever.co or visit [your job site settings page](https://hire.lever.co/settings/site).

-To use the POST API you need an API key, which a Super Admin of your account can generate at https://hire.lever.co/settings/integrations?tab=api
+To use the POST API, you need an API key, which a Super Admin of your account can generate at https://hire.lever.co/settings/integrations?tab=api

 Two fields are required by our system in order to create a candidate: name and email address.
 Required fields are also required when submitting against the POST API.
 Lever account administrators can customize their job applications and choose to make other fields required, too.
-Please make sure you coordinate with your Lever administrator to learn which fields on the job application they've seleved as required.
+Please make sure you coordinate with your Lever administrator to learn which fields on the job application they've selected as required.

 When testing, be aware that Lever de-dupes candidates using the email address field.
 You won't see duplicate testing candidates appear within your Lever account at hire.lever.co.